taw00/manuscript-css/README.md

    It doesn't take that long.

-5. **verify the format and submit:** If the publisher requires `.docx`, I find a friend with MS Word, or I head to the local library, and verify that the formatting translated correctly.
-Fix any errors and then submit.
+5. **verify the format and submit:** If the publisher requires `.docx`, I find a friend or local library with MS Word (desktop) and verify that the formatting translated correctly, fix any errors, and then submit.

 6. **Brace myself for the rejection.** ;)